A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

 These simple observations allow us to define yet one more version of the once-extended Quinn TQFT, the \emph{Morita valued once-extended Quinn TQFT}, by considering the following composite of bifunctors:

 This is done in \S\ref{sec:Mor_valued-eTQFT}.

-The algebra, $\tFQd{\Bc} (\Sigma,\fd_\Sigma)$, that is associated to a $\Bc$-decorated $d$-manifold depends on the decoration, $\fd_\Sigma$, of $\Sigma$.
-However, this dependence is up to a canonically defined Morita equivalence, which is functorial with respect to further changes in the decoration, and natural with respect to the bimodules associated to cobordisms.
+The algebra, $\tFQd{\Bc} (\Sigma,\fd_\Sigma)$, that is associated to a $\Bc$-decorated ${n}$-manifold depends on the decoration, $\fd_\Sigma$, of $\Sigma$.
+However, this dependence is up to a canonically defined Morita equivalence, which is functorial with respect to further changes in the decoration, and natural with respect to the bimodules associated to cobordisms, a result rooted in \cite[Subsection 10.3]{Bullivant-thesis}.